Katolus/image-forge/README.md

  * Testing and documentation from a user perspective

 Future of this library is still unknown.
 Go is a very enjoyable language to work in.

+## How to run

+In the root directory of the package run `go run run.go`.